 Hot and humid summers are typical in League City, with July highs of around 91°F. Winters are mild to cool, but seldom very cold, with January lows of 42°F. The heaviest rainfall falls June through October, with between 5 and 7 inches of rain each summer month.
 Annual precipitation averages out at around 53 inches, somewhat higher than national averages.

-Average Rent in League City, TX
+Tips for renting in League City, TX

 Living in League City, TX

 Situated halfway between Houston and Galveston, League City has a great location and is close both to the big city, and the beach.
 In addition, parts of the city are on the waterfront of Clear Lake, while the northern section borders clear creek, ensuring there’s plenty of green space to enjoy.
 You’ll find pretty much all you need within the city, though for more varied nightlife, you might be tempted to head to Houston.